Ear Eczema: Symptoms, Causes, Prevention, & Treatment Options

 - Calcineurin inhibitors are the latest drugs for eczema and are safer than steroids (6).

-- You may be prescribed an antibiotic if the eczema flare-up turns into an infection.
+- You may be prescribed an antibiotic if the eczema flare-up turns into an ear infection.

-- In some cases, doctors prescribe oral antihistamines for treating disturbed sleep due to itching.
+- In some cases, doctors prescribe oral antihistaminesi XAllergy medications that stop allergy symptoms usually available as pills, chewable tablets, liquids, nasal sprays, and eye drops. for treating disturbed sleep due to itching.
 However, it is not recommended for daytime use.

 Since there is no permanent cure, it is better to prevent eczema flare-ups by taking a few preventive measures.
 Read on to know more.